CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   cd testsuite.[testid]
   ./results.csh

+The script **create_fails.csh** will process the output from results.csh and generate a new test suite file, **fails.ts**, from the failed tests.
+**fails.ts** can then be edited and passed into ``cice.setup --suite fails.ts ...`` to rerun subsets of failed tests to more efficiently move thru the development, testing, and validation process.
+However, a full test suite should be run on the final development version of the code.

 To report the test results, as is required for Pull Requests to be accepted into the master the CICE Consortium code see :ref:`testreporting`.